 “Independence Day” blew up the White House, and the new weekly summertime hour “GvsE” blows up Emmanuel Lewis in Episode Three.
-But it’s OK, because Lewis has in the interim turned into a savage, demonic killer.
-So when Lewis is reduced to only a puddle of liquid and a pair of shoes, we can cheer it as a good thing.
+But it’s really OK, because the pint-sized star of “Webster” has in the interim turned into a savage, demonic killer.
+So when a trigger accidentally trips some plastic explosives strapped to Lewis’ body, leaving only a puddle of liquid and a pair of shoes, we can cheer it as a good thing.
 Such is the wiggy logic that drives this wildly eccentric comedy-thriller that breaks from the gate feeling uncommonly hip and clever.

 “GvsE” (an abbreviation of “Good vs. Evil”) comes courtesy of Josh and Jonas Pate, who co-wrote and directed the indie feature “The Grave” that opened some eyes at the 1996 Sundance Film Festival.
 Now they’re co-exec producing (along with Paul Biddle) and writing a doggedly original project that is both send-up and sci-fi, fantasy and farce.
 It’s what “The X-Files” might look like were it to undergo a pretentiousness bypass.

 Stylish, offbeat opener penned by Jonas Pate builds the self-mocking scenario at the heart of “GvsE.”
 Chandler Smythe (engaging work from Clayton Rohner) has just died.
 When he awakens, he finds himself being jabbered at by a couple of CIA types named Henry McNeil (Richard Brooks) and Decker (Googy Gress) — except that their organization is called the Corp. and, in this case, the Big Guy Upstairs isn’t Louis Freeh but God Himself.